Tarun-Sharma-DTU/Metro-_Ticket_Booking_And_Management_System/README.md

 # Metro Ticket Booking And Reservation Project Using C++

-<h2 style="color:Red;">This Project Has 2 Mode One Is Admin Mode And Anotherone Is User Mode :---</h2>
+<h2 style="color:red;">This Project Has 2 Mode One Is Admin Mode And Anotherone Is User Mode :---</h2>